 Organ meats are culturally significant foods across the world and have a valued role in many fertility boosting diets.
 Weston A. Price notes in Nutrition and Physical Degeneration, that many traditional tribes use organ meats in their preconception and postpartum care.
 They also reserve certain organs for their young children and the elderly.

-With the general degradation of and agrochemical attack on our modern food supply organ meats may have a more important role than ever before when it comes to increasing nutrient density.
+With the general degradation of an agrochemical attack on our modern food supply, organ meats may have a more important role than ever before when it comes to increasing nutrient density.

 Liver pate is a great organ meat recipe for beginners.
 Most people have heard of pate before, if not tried at least once themselves.
 Liver pate is easy to make, has a smooth and creamy texture, and actually tastes pretty darn good.
 I highly recommend liver pate for keto and carnivore diets!